Hi potential student (or parent)!

-What differentiates my teaching style from others' is that I focus on the strategies that most efficiently help you succeed on the MCAT instead of teaching rote memorization of mountains of content.
-(I got a 36 off of 3 days of "studying": 1 AAMC Practice Test a day for the 3 days leading up to my test.
-Content understanding is not the key to doing well on the MCAT) Also, because I'm a small operation I spare the time to talk you through the purposes of each facet of strategy instead of just giving you a laundry list of techniques to memorize without explaining why they're useful.
+If you study with me I'll take the time to talk you through the purposes of each facet of strategy instead of just giving you a laundry list of techniques to memorize without explaining why they're useful.
 This allows each of my students to figure out what works best for them and what strategy might work best for them individually.
-Of course this doesn't mean I neglect content entirely; solid understanding of fundamental concepts is the foundation for the reasoning you will be expected to perform on the exam.
+Of course I don't neglect content entirely either; solid understanding of fundamental concepts is the foundation for the reasoning you will be expected to perform on the exam.
 In short, I'll help you not only in memorizing the formulas, reactions, and nomenclature, but also in reasoning through problems and passages as efficiently as possible so that you'll be able to apply that knowledge.